Apros7/AI-Projects/MNIST Synthetic Data/README.md

 ## MNIST Synthetic Data
 Here I have experimented with three different approaches to creating synthetic data from scratch.
 * simple_NN: A simple neural network with batch_norm, dropout, 3 hidden layers and relu activation.
+I was not able to get a decent result that actually depends on the input.
 * Probability_model: A simple probability model that makes a new picture from a label.
 The overall shape of the label can be seen, but the picture is of very bad quality.
 * GAN: A simple generator and discriminator architecture as proposed in Goodfellow et al. (2014).
-This GAN does not used convolutional layers, which could increase the performance.
+This GAN does not use convolutional layers, which could increase the performance.
 Maybe I will make another model with conv layers later :-).

 ### GAN:
 ##### After 0 epochs